adaga06/nano-DyMEAN/README.md

 We start with DyMEAN paper implimentation, and modify that scripts to avoid the use of lighchain explicly. the input for dyMEAN is just the json files(train.json, valid.json and test.json) and all_structure folders which has all pdb structures

-## Results Overview or reproducducibility of results from DyMEAN Paper.
+## Results Overview or reproducducibility of results from DyMEAN Paper using their checkpoint.

 | Metric                 | Score  | Pearson Correl. | Lowest (PDB) | Highest (PDB) |
 |------------------------|--------|-----------------|--------------|---------------|